Blackbody Radiation Calculator

 The universe still glows

-The cosmic microwave background is a 2.725 K blackbody whose Wien peak sits near 1.06 mm, so the entire cosmos hums along at ~160 GHz.
+The cosmic microwave background is a 2.725 K blackbody whose wavelength peak sits near 1.06 mm, so the entire cosmos glows faintly in the microwave band.

 Cosmic echo